OptimalPandemic/taurus/README.md

 ## Structure
 Taurus is based on several microservices in a monorepo:
-* The deep learning model that turns price data into trade decisions (/machinelearning)
+* The deep learning model that turns price data into trade decisions (/navigator)
 * The trading system that executes and tracks trades (/trader)
 * The data collection service that feeds data into the ML model (/collector)
 * The web application for user control and monitoring (/web)
+* A RabbitMQ message broker for inter-service communication (/broker)

-The microservices communicate via internal APIs in JSON.
+The microservices communicate via the broker using internal APIs in protocol buffers (https://github.com/protocolbuffers/protobuf).
 The current version only supports being run on a single server, so no key exchange occurs between APIs.

 ## Usage
 TBD

+## Under Development
+* API/messaging interfaces
+* Data collection logic
+* Trading logic
+* Machine learning model & training
+* Web interface

 ## Credits
 The reinforcement learning model for this project is based on a graduate paper from Zhengyao Jiang, Dixing Xu, and Jinjun Liang of Xi'an Jiaotong-Liverpool University in Suzhou, China. https://arxiv.org/abs/1706.10059

+This project uses the CCXT library (https://github.com/ccxt/ccxt) to interact with exchanges for data collection and trading.